mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 learning about the intricacies at many levels.
 If you optimize this travel away by just obtaining the answer, you won't truly appreciate the fact.
 Throughout the book, the narrator is on a journey to define Quality.
 Quality is something

+When you are rushing and don't stop to think, it usually takes longer or comes out worse.

+> The reality of your own nature should determine speed.
+If you become restless, speed up.
+If you become winded, slow down.
+You climb the mountain in equilibrium between restlessness and exhaustion.

+A continuation of the quote above,

+> Then, when you're no longer thinking ahead, each footstep isn't just a means to and end but a unique event in itself [...].
+To live only for some future goal is shallow.
+It's the side of the mountain which sustain life, not the top.

 ## Reason and Rationality